 Connecting employees to a purpose is a powerful way to improve workplace culture.

-Our 2019 Global Culture Report describes how purpose is your organization’s reason for being.
+Our 2019 Global Culture Report describes how purpose is your organisation’s reason for being.
 Without a sense of purpose, it’s almost impossible to identify the things you want to do, like make an impact, help others, or change the world.

 Remember that purpose is different from mission, strategy, or values.
 Mission is what you do.
 Strategy is how you will meet your goals.
 Values are behaviors you want your employees to live by.
 But purpose is why you do all of these things.
 Your mission, strategy, and values are all subservient to your purpose.